Buffalo Bill Cody Scenic Byway: Route description

 The Buffalo Bill Cody Scenic Byway starts in Cody and follows US 14/US 16/US 20 along the Shoshone River.
 The route is known for its abundant wildlife, astonishing rock formations, and recreational opportunities.
 Approximately 6 mi west of Cody the highway skirts the Buffalo Bill Reservoir, a source of excellent trout fishing, and location of Buffalo Bill State Park.
 The Park has facilities for camping, picnicking, boating, and windsurfing.

 Beyond the reservoir, the highway enters the Shoshone National Forest.
 The Shoshone was set aside in 1891 as part of the Yellowstone Timberland Reserve.
 One of the oldest Forest Service ranger stations is situated in the Wapiti Valley.
-A stop at the visitor center near the station will provide you with a brief history of the area, as well as locations of campgrounds and trails.
 As the Indian name implies, The Wapiti Valley is home for the wapiti, or elk as well as the grizzly bear, bighorn sheep, moose, deer, and other wildlife.
-A sharp eye might spot these animals feeding along the banks of streams, on grassy benchlands, and on brushy slopes.
 Buffalo Bill Cody built his hunting lodge, Pahaska Teepee, here beneath a sheltering cliff.
 This building is now listed on the National Register of Historic Places.
-The Wapiti Valley is home to fourteen beautiful, historic lodges offering full-service accommodations, nightly, weekly, or monthly.
-Any of these lodges may be used as home-base while touring all of Cody Country and enjoying Cody's many fine attractions.
+The Wapiti Valley is home to fourteen historic lodges offering accommodation.
 At the head of the Wapiti Valley the highway enters Yellowstone National Park. and here the Byway ends, giving travelers an excellent route to the wonders of Yellowstone National Park.